-424.210 Except as otherwise provided in NAC 424.205, a licensee may, by written request, obtain a hearing regarding [a proposal by] the [licensing authority to revoke or deny] revocation or denial of the renewal of his or her license [.] by the licensing authority.
-The request must be received by the licensing authority [before the effective date of the proposed action or] within [13] 14 days after the notice of [action] revocation or denial was mailed, including the date of mailing.
+NAC 424.210 Hearing on revocation or denial of renewal of license.
+(NRS 424.020, 424.045) Except as otherwise provided in NAC 424.205, a licensee may, by written request, obtain a hearing regarding the revocation or denial of the renewal of his or her license by the licensing authority.
+The request must be received by the licensing authority within 14 days after the notice of revocation or denial was mailed, including the date of mailing.
 The hearing must be held before a hearing officer of the Division or the designee of the Administrator.
 The hearing officer or designee, as appropriate, shall render a written decision on the matter within 90 calendar days after the request for a hearing was filed.